 Agricultural Land Reserve Regulations

-As of February 22, 2019 the BC Government amended the Agricultural Land Reserve Use, Subdivision and Procedure Regulation, B.C.
-Reg.
-171/2002 (ALR General Regulation) that sets out application procedure, and adopted a new regulation (ALR Use Regulation) that identifies uses of ALR land.
+As of February 22, 2019 the BC Government amended the Agricultural Land Reserve Use, Subdivision and Procedure Regulation renaming it the Agricultural Land Reserve General Regulation B.C.
+Reg 171/2002 that sets out application procedures, and adopted a new Agricultural Land Reserve Use Regulation B.C.
+Reg 30/2019 that identifies uses of ALR land.
 To view the recent amendments please refer to Order in Council 67/2019 - ALR General Regulation and ALR Use Regulation

-Recent Amendments to the ALC Act and the ALR Regulation
+Recent Amendments to the ALC Act and the ALR Regulations

 November 27, 2018 (Elimination of Zone 2, Residential Use, Soil and Fill Use)